nathanuphoff/Magritte/readme.md

 ## API
 ### magritte

-Magritte is a function that accepts any number of components, the first argument however is expected to be a DOM selector.
+Magritte is a function that accepts any number of components, the first argument however is expected to be a document query selector.
 After declaring the component it can be rendered using a storeModel that acts as the initial state, and the entire data structure of the component.

 ```javasript
 const render = magritte('#root', One, Two, Three)